 Well ventilated, very light, and very comfortable.
 This is the ideal helmet for the typical rider, not riding the extreme lines at extreme speeds, but wanting more protection than an open-face helmet can provide.

-The Bell Super 3R came about following the Super 2R, with a few adjustments making it more comfortable and lighter.
-The idea behind the Super 3R is providing a helmet for riders who would prefer to have more protection in the form of a chin bar.
-It is pretty much aimed at riders who currently own an open face but would feel more secure with a chin bar protecting their face, without the added discomfort and heat of wearing a proper full-face helmet.
+The Bell Super 3R follows the Super 2R, with a few adjustments to make it more comfortable and lighter.
+It is pretty much aimed at riders who currently own an open face but would feel safer with the protection of a chin-bar.
+But they don’t want the added discomfort and heat of wearing a proper full-face helmet.

-The chin bar is made as light and breathable as possible, whilst also being sturdy and strong in the event of a collision.
-The Bell Super 3R is not Downhill-certified but is effectively a ‘barely-there’ chin bar on an exceptional open face helmet for when you want it!
+The chin bar is light and breathable, whilst also being sturdy and strong in the event of a collision.
+The Bell Super 3R is not downhill-certified.
+It is effectively a ‘barely-there’ chin bar on an exceptional open face helmet for when you want it!

 Bell Super DH Mini Review